Creckle/RetailMacro/README.md

 ###For developers

-Nearly every function that takes *unit id* as parameter has been altered to accept "focus" and "mouseover" parameters
+functions "UnitName(unit)", "UnitExists(unit)", "TargetUnit(unit)", "UnitIsPlayer(unit)" and some more now accept "focus" and "mouseover" as parameter
 ```
-RetailMacro:get_focus()
-RetailMacro:get_mouseover()
 RetailMacro:set_focus(string)
 RetailMacro:set_mouseover(string)
 ```